reebalazs/bottlecap/sl/livesearch/spec.rst

 - The drill-down on types has choices which do not match the meta-choices in the context/category menu.

+- Choosing a searchknob clears the location in the pagination and goes back to the beginning.

+- Choosing one kind of searchknob retains a choice in another searchknob group.

 Searchbutton Policies
 =====================